 from “The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh

 Today man sees that with the grace, love, and mercy of God alone, he is incapable of truly knowing himself, much less is he able to know the essence of man.
-Only through both the refinement and judgment of God, only during such refinement can you know your deficiencies, and know that you have nothing.
+Only through both the refinement and judgment of God, only during such refinement can man know his deficiencies, and know that he has nothing.
 Thus, man’s love of God is built upon the foundation of the refinement and judgment of God.

 from “Only by Experiencing Painful Trials Can You Know the Loveliness of God” in The Word Appears in the Flesh

 In your experiences you will see that those who suffer great refinement and pain, and much dealing and discipline have a deep love of God, and a more profound and penetrating knowledge of God.
 Those who have not experienced being dealt with have but a superficial knowledge, and can only say: “God is so good, He bestows grace upon people so that they can enjoy Him.”
 If people have experienced being dealt with and disciplined, then they are able to speak the true knowledge of God.
 So the more wondrous God’s work in man is, the more valuable and significant it is.
 The more impenetrable it is to you and the more incompatible it is with your notions, the more God’s work is able to conquer you, gain you, and make you perfect.

 from “Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh